True Bible Facts and Biblical Stories

 -

-The most famous self-proclaimed Jesus was Charles Manson.
+The most famous self-proclaimed figure claiming to be Jesus was Charles Manson.

 There will be a falling away in the "Church."